War and Peace

 Strong dramatic bursts of flight,

-Revolutions, heroes fight.
+Revolutions, hero's fight.

-And people toil with common trade
+Some, though, toil with common trade

-With daily strength that does not fade
+and daily strength that does not fade,

-And children laugh as games are played
+while children laugh as games are played

 And life is all for someone’s aid.